Yurii-Yaremko/workspace-app/README.md

 # Workspace App

-A Next.js web application that combines an interactive workspace with a real-time Bitcoin transaction tracker.
+A modern React application built with Next.js that includes a workspace for managing draggable blocks and a real-time Bitcoin transaction tracker.

 ## Features

-### Workspace
-- Interactive workspace with block creation functionality
+- **Workspace Module**: Interactive workspace with draggable and resizable blocks
-- Drag and resize capabilities for blocks
-- Block state persistence
-- Responsive design for various screen sizes

-### Bitcoin Tracker
-- Real-time Bitcoin transaction monitoring
+- **Bitcoin Tracker**: Real-time Bitcoin transaction monitoring
-- Transaction details display (sender, receiver, amount)
-- Start/Stop tracking controls
-- Automatic conversion from satoshi to BTC

-## Technologies
+- **Modern UI**: Clean and responsive design with SCSS modules

-- **Frontend**: Next.js 14, React, TypeScript
+- **Type Safety**: Full TypeScript support
-- **Styling**: SCSS Modules
-- **WebSocket**: Blockchain.info API
-- **State Management**: React Hooks
-- **Components**: Server & Client Components
+- **Global Imports**: Using TypeScript path aliases for clean and maintainable imports

 ## Project Structure